M4D-SC1ENTIST/M4D-SC1ENTIST/README.md

 ### 👨‍💻 About me

 - 📫 I am a PhD student majoring in Computer Science at Yale University.
-I received my B.S. degree in Mechanical Engineering from Rensselaer Polytechnic Institute and my master degree in Robotics at the University of Pennsylvania.
+I received my B.S. degree in Mechanical Engineering from Rensselaer Polytechnic Institute and my M.S.E. degree in Robotics at the University of Pennsylvania.

 - ❤️ I'm interested in applying learning-based methods to solve problems in robotics.
 I am also working on some side projects on game development.